 Recommended by Linn from Andalucia Hiking

-The dramatic rocky high mountains where mountain goats call home is of extreme contrast to the lower Sierra Nevada.
+The dramatic rocky high mountains where mountain goats call home are in extreme contrast to the lower Sierra Nevada.
 The land where glittering rivers press through narrow ravines, creating waterfalls and refreshing swimming holes for the summer months and the lush green vegetation is dense and alive.

 19. Cabo de Gata